 In a collision with a large commercial truck, passenger vehicle occupants often suffer serious injuries or death.
 Personal injury and wrongful death lawsuits arising from these accidents are complex cases, involving state and federal regulations and multiple potentially responsible parties.
-It is essential to have an experienced personal injury lawyer with a comprehensive understanding of commercial vehicle laws and safety regulations to handle your claim.
+It is essential to have an experienced Indianapolis truck accident lawyer with a comprehensive understanding of commercial vehicle laws and safety regulations to handle your claim.

 The Federal Motor Carrier Safety Administration was created under the Motor Carrier Safety Improvement Act of 1999.
 It is a separate administration within the U.S. Department of Transportation that came into existence on January 1, 2000.
 FMCSA headquarters are in Washington, D.C.
 It has more than 1,000 employees in all 50 states, the District of Columbia, and Puerto Rico.
 FMCSA has the primary mission of reducing traffic crashes, injuries, and fatalities involving large commercial trucks and buses.